 Instead, you need a solution that can focus on your project resources, giving your project leaders better visibility over the allocation of their resources, and to understand what effect specific resource decisions will have on the outcome of your projects.

 Deploying a sophisticated resource management business resource management technology helps members of your team stay on track.
 By having better visibility over your resources, your project teams can share better information with each other, which helps project tasks to be completed more efficiently and effectively.
-Cloud-based resource management software, such as Tempus Resource, can be accessed can also be accessed from both your desk and your mobile device, meaning that no matter where you are you can get access to the important stuff when you need to, enhancing collaboration even further.
+Cloud-based resource management software, such as Tempus Resource, can be accessed from both your desk and your mobile device, meaning that no matter where you are you can get access to the important stuff when you need to, enhancing collaboration even further.

 A lot of smaller teams use Excel for their business resource management.
 With a fewer number of resources and projects it’s a functional tool.
 However, this is setting bad habits for the future.
 By putting in place a sophisticated, yet easy-to-use, resource management solution you will give your team a better structure that will scale as you grow.

 Often for small businesses, money can be tight.
 That’s why it’s important you can budget correctly.
 But budgeting for projects is difficult if you don’t have the means to see what is around the corner.
 With the right business resource management tools, you can better measure project progress and expected outcomes, which allows for better budgeting.

 Tempus Resource uses ‘What-If’ simulations to model project data and help you make risk-free, data-driven decisions over your projects.
 This is something that is of benefit to a start-up with a small project team as much as it is to a large project management office (PMO) with several project teams across multiple borders.
 Our strategic portfolio management software solutions were developed around information technology portfolio management (IT resource management) then applied to engineering resource management.
 Now utilized across all businesses, the same benefits have been found from enterprise through small business.